sparkiyy/Compo/README.md

 | `onDestroy()`   | Called when the component is permanently unregistered or destroyed.                                                                                                      |
 > [!NOTE]
 > When a component yields in awake() or onEnable(), it delays the entire lifecycle — meaning no component will run start() until all components have completed both phases.
+---
+> Compo was made with ❤️ by sparkiyy, happy coding! ^.^